Deedone/techadv-src/content/posts/webgl.md

 So it's a good idea to have one.
 I will use webpack-dev-server, it's easy to setup and use.

-First thing that you need to do is create an empty folder and run `npm init` inside.
+The first thing that you need to do is create an empty folder and run `npm init` inside.
 You can skip all of the questions from NPM.
 Then add this lines to `package.json`
 ```json